-The Bluetick Coonhound is the state dog of Tennessee.
-So, it shouldn’t come as too much of a surprise to learn that is where the breed is said to have originated.
-The breed was referred to as the English Coonhound for many years.
-In 1945, Bluetick breeders broke from their English counterparts, as they were not interested in breeding a hot-nosed and faster hunter.
+The Bluetick Coonhound is the state dog of Tennessee, so it shouldn’t come as too much of a surprise to learn that is where the breed is said to have originated.
+The breed was referred to as the English Coonhound for many years, but in 1945, Bluetick breeders broke from their English counterparts, as they were not interested in breeding a hot-nosed and faster hunter.
 The breeders renamed the larger, cold-nosed and resolute dog the Bluetick Coonhound and maintained their own hunting style.

 Food / Diet

 You may find that your Bluetick Coonhound loves to eat fast.
 If so, feed your dog a few small meals daily – this will help your Bluetick Coonhound properly digest their food.
 A high-quality dog kibble is recommended, made for dogs of their size, age, and activity levels.
 In most cases, a formula for active dogs suits the Bluetick Coonhound well.
 Their chow should be made with natural, wholesome ingredients and real meat as the first ingredient on the list, and high in protein to give them fuel to go about their day and stay lean and in top shape.